Vigneshwaran Baskaran

 Vigneshwaran Baskaran (born 11 April 1990) is an Indian professional footballer hailing from Tamil Nadu, India.
 Vigneshwaran primarily plays for regional clubs representing the sport at national and international forums, where he distinguishes himself as a reliable goalkeeper.
 He began his professional senior career with Chennai City FC.
 In 2018, he joined Churchill Brothers SC, where he rose to prominence.
 Later half of 2019, he signed for Gokulam Kerala Football Club.

 Vigneshwaran won the prestigious Durand Cup in 2018-2019 and won his first Indian Super League title in 2021-2022.
-His landmark and illustrious accomplishment is winning three consecutive national championships at I-League – a feat unprecedented in Indian football history.
+His accomplishment is winning three consecutive national championships at I-League – a feat unprecedented in Indian football history.